WinWSPR, a brand-new WSPR Analysis software for Windows

 After the 'Show Graphs' button has been clicked, the graps window open with a number of tabs where different data presentations can be selected.
 The followings tabs are available:

 - reveived spots as function of time on the X-axis.
-The Y-axis shows the the SNR value of each spot, aboven the minimume value set in the main window.
+The Y-axis shows the the SNR value of each spot, above the minimum value set in the main window.

-- received spots per reporter plotted on a rectangular equidistand map of the world.
+- received spots per reporter plotted on a rectangular equidistant map of the world.
 The color of the spots is representing the SNR value.
-The scale and colors are shown on the left from the mapd is ranging from -40dB to +20dB SNR.
+The scale and colors are shown on the left from the map, ranging from -40dB to +20dB SNR.
 The spots are plotted as squares, with the size of the square set by an Up-Down control.
-Optional you can fill the squares,
+Optionally, you can fill the squares,

 - Nspots per reporter.
 On this map the number of spots received is indicated by the color of the spot.
 The color and the corresponding number of spots is shown left of the graph.